Around eight years ago, I had the idea that we trek the Ghorepani Ghandruk circuit in Nepal with our boys, two and four years old.

 So, allow me to share some tips with you.

 Here’s my overseas travel health advice presented in two simple categories: before and during your trip.
-Taken into account, your after will spent reminiscing about the fun times had for years to come.
+Taken into account, your after will be spent reminiscing about the fun times had for years to come.

 Before: what to consider prior to travel